Fisayo55/Fisayo-quiz-app/README.md

 # Status

 finished for now but new features to be added:
-Save highscore to local storage selects the correct answers if users selects the wrong option
+Save highscore to local storage and selects the correct answers if users selects the wrong option

 # Usage